Candidate entanglement invariants for two Dirac spinors: Introduction

 To construct such candidate entanglement invariants, we make the assumption that the state of any two spacelike separated Dirac spinors can be expanded in a basis that is formed from tensor products of the local basis elements used to describe single spinors.
 Given this assumption we derive five Lorentz invariants and describe their properties under local unitary evolutions generated by Dirac-like Hamiltonians with as well as without a mass term.
 We discuss their relation to the Wootters concurrence \cite{wootters,wootters2}, and finally investigate their representation in the Foldy-Wouthuysen picture \cite{foldy}.

-In Section \ref{dir} we introduce the description of Dirac and Weyl particles.
+The outline of this paper is as follows.
+Sections \ref{dir}-\ref{ham} review the relevant background material, discuss the physical assumptions made and introduce the tools used to construct the Lorentz invariants.
+In particular Section \ref{dir} introduces the description of Dirac and Weyl particles and discusses the physical assumptions.
 Section \ref{rep} describes the spinor representation of the Lorentz group and the charge conjugation transformation.
-In section \ref{invariants} and \ref{ham} we describe how to construct invariants under the spinor representation of the local proper orthochronous Lorentz transformations and local unitary evolution generated by Dirac-like Hamiltonians, respectively.
-Section \ref{ent} describes how to construct candidate entanglement invariants and gives five such invariants.
+In section \ref{invariants} we describe how to construct bilinear forms invariant under the spinor representation of the local proper orthochronous Lorentz transformations.
+Section \ref{ham} describes the behaviour of these bilinear forms under local unitary evolution generated by Dirac-like Hamiltonians.
+Sections \ref{ent}-\ref{wout} contain the results.
+In particular Section \ref{ent} describes how to construct candidate entanglement invariants and gives five such invariants which is the main results of this work.
 In Section \ref{exx} we consider a few examples of spinor entangled states.
 Section \ref{wout} gives the representation of the Lorentz invariants in the Foldy-Wouthuysen picture.
-Section \ref{diss} is the discussion.
+Section \ref{diss} is the discussion and conclusions.